helloitsxinyi/hdb-price-prediction/README.md

 }
 ```

-The length of response will be the number of months + 1, where the first entry corresponds to the start date.
+This will return an array of objects.
+The number of objects corresponds to number of months + 1, where the first object corresponds to the start date.

 Sample response:
 ```